cespinozaa/GelatinasPaty/README.md

 ## Running The Project 🪄

-The website is currently available at <https://gelatinasmaria-f245f.web.app/>
+The website is currently available at <https://gelatinaspaty.com/> or <https://gelatinasmaria-f245f.web.app/>

 ## React + Vite